Outerra/comm/intergen/Readme.md

     };
 ```

-Enum parameter types need to specify the enum keyword so that intergen can generate proper type casts internally.

 Interface destructor can be propagated as a special method of the host class, decorated by `ifc_fnx(~)`.
 This method is not exposed in the interface directly, it gets called only when the interface is released.

 ```c++